N-of-1 trial: The Quantified Self

-Recently, a proliferation of personal experiments akin to N=1 is occurring, along with some detailed reports about them.
+With the cultural phenomenon of the quantified self a proliferation of personal experiments akin to N=1 is occurring, along with some detailed reports about them.
 This trend has been sparked in part by the growing ease of collecting data and analysing it, and also motivated by the ability of individuals to report such data easily.

 A famous proponent and active experimenter was Seth Roberts, who reported on his self-experimental findings on his blog, and later published The Shangri-La Diet based on his conclusions from these self-experiments.

 Global networks

 The International Collaborative Network for N-of-1 Trials and Single-Case Designs (ICN) is a global network for clinicians, researchers and consumers who have an interest in these methods.
 There are over 400 members of the ICN who are based in over 30 countries across the globe.
-The ICN was established in 2017 and is co-chaired by A/Prof. Jane Nikles and Dr Suzanne McDonald.
+The ICN was established in 2017 and is co-chaired by Jane Nikles and Suzanne McDonald.